 The collation order determines the order in which values are sorted.
-The COLLATE clause of CREATE TABLE allows users to specify a particular collation order for columns defined as CHAR and VARCHAR text data types.
-You must choose a collation order that is supported for the column's given character set.
+The collate clause of create table allows users to specify a particular collation order for columns defined as char and varchar text data types.
+You must choose a collation order that is supported for the given character set of the column.
 The collation order set at the column level overrides a collation order set at the domain level.